scottw2/scottw2.github.io/_posts/2022-09-04-political-donations.md

 image: /assets/images/political-donations/post_image.png
 ---

-In the UK, there exists a deep-rooted connection between political parties and wealthy individuals, companies and other organisations like trade unions, where interests and finance intertwine.
+In the UK, there are long standing relationships between political parties and wealthy individuals, companies and other organisations like trade unions, where interests and finance intertwine.
 A primary channel through which this relationship materialises is the mechanism of political *donations*, made by these groups to political parties.
-This data visualisation project delves into this world of political donations in the UK and aims to answer a few key questions: Which political parties have brought in the most donations over the years?
+This data visualisation project investigates political donations in the UK and aims to answer a few key questions: Which political parties have brought in the most donations over the years?
 How have donation flows changed over time?
 Who have been the main donors propping up each party?

 ![](/assets/images/political-donations/politicsphotoshop2.png)